A (Not So Hidden) Assumption

 We humans evolved from mammals who slowly learned compassion and care for their young over millions of years.
 Within the ecological systems into which these creatures fit, there is constant conflict, but also a level of cooperation in favor of the survival and health of the system as a whole.
 From this life support system we still have much to learn.
 And the capacity to learn is native within us, for we evolved from the same system.

 It is difficult to gauge how much power for positive change is contained in the mere phrase that killing solves nothing.
 Surely the vast majority of people believe it to be true.
 An impractical thought experiment can be performed: imagine that every news story about war and murder simply began with the phrase “Killing humans solves nothing.”
 To have a wide-ranging dialogue about whether killing solves anything is to open the door to as yet unimagined or at least unchosen possibilities—and perhaps, someday, to close the door for good on humans killing each other.

 Nuclear weapons are a perfect place to start, because it is so crystal clear that their use in conflict resolves nothing, and would inevitably make things a great deal worse, worse even to the extent of our very extinction.
 It is past time for an international conference, attended by those in the military and in high civilian positions in the nuclear nations who are the decision-makers, to address the perfectly feasible abolition of these obsolete weapons.
 Success in this regard, so much easier than the level of cooperation required to mitigate global climate instability, could become a model of nonviolent conflict resolution replicable in regional and local domains, including addressing the NRA-driven gun-culture in the U.S. with common-sense laws.
 Killing solves nothing.

-Winslow Myers, syndicated by for Peacevoice, is author of “Living Beyond War: A Citizen’s Guide.”
-He serves on the Advisory Board of the War Preventive Initiative.
+Winslow Myers, syndicated by PeaceVoice, is the author of “Living Beyond War: A Citizen’s Guide.”
+He also serves on the Advisory Board of the War Preventive Initiative.